 Systemic Acquired Resistance (SAR) is a long-lasting and broad-spectrum defence mechanism that occurs when a pathogen infects turfgrass.
 Consequently, after infection, the pathogen triggers the salicylic acid pathway.
 Next, This induces defence response genes in the plant and then results in PR protein production.

-Above all, salicylic acid plays a beneficial role in turfgrass management as it is a plant hormone that helps regulate various physiological processes in plants, including turfgrass.
+Above all, salicylic acids role in plants in turfgrass management, is as a plant hormone that helps regulate various physiological processes in turfgrass.

 Here are a few key roles of salicylic acid in turfgrass: